virtual-cast/Zenject/README.md

     Container.Bind<Foo>().AsSingle().OnInstantiated<Foo>((ctx, foo) => foo.Bar = "qux");
     ```

-    Note that you can also define a custom factory that directly calls Container.InstantiateX before customizing it for the same effect, but OnInstantiated can be easier in some cases
+    Note that you can also bind a custom factory using FromFactory that directly calls Container.InstantiateX before customizing it for the same effect, but OnInstantiated can be easier in some cases

 * **Condition** = The condition that must be true for this binding to be chosen.
 See <a href="#conditional-bindings">here</a> for more details.
 * (**Copy**|**Move**)Into(**All**|**Direct**)SubContainers = This value can be ignored for 99% of users.
 It can be used to automatically have the binding inherited by subcontainers.
 For example, if you have a class Foo and you want a unique instance of Foo to be automatically placed in the container and every subcontainer, then you could add the following binding: